yamass/redg-documentation/docs/customization/runtime/default_value_strategy.md

 ````

 Take a look at the Javadoc for `com.btc.redg.runtime.defaultvalues.pluggable.buildermatchers.Matchers` and
 `com.btc.redg.runtime.defaultvalues.pluggable.buildermatchers.Conditions` for all available conditions to use in the `.when()` part.
+As the `.when()` method
+expects a `Predicate<ColumnModel>`, you can easily implement a custom system.

 ### Custom provider implementation